NCAS-VISION/VISION-toolkit/ISO_simulator/README.md

 pressure level near the surface falls below the orography for that gridbox.
 The Heaviside functions associated to the variables of interest (the UM has different Heaviside functions for different groups of variables) should be output in the same file and at the same time resolution as the variables we want to interpolate.
+For an example of setting up the right model output go to ‘STASH Request’ section for `u-cs474` and filter for ‘UPO’ in usage name.

 ##### For altitude interpolation